ALLRIOT

 To bolster their case, the prosecution presents testimonies from individuals who have directly experienced or witnessed Guevara’s actions.
 These testimonies recount stories of political opponents being silenced, families torn apart, and a climate of fear and repression.
 The prosecution aims to establish a pattern of behaviour that points to Guevara’s dictatorial nature, arguing that the ends he sought to achieve do not justify the means employed.

-In sum, the prosecution builds a strong case by highlighting Guevara’s involvement in executions, the establishment of labor camps, and the suppression of political opposition.
+In sum, the prosecution builds a strong case by highlighting Guevara’s involvement in executions, the establishment of labour camps, and the suppression of political opposition.
 They argue that these actions, combined with his unwavering commitment to a radical ideology, point to a dictatorial nature that undermines the principles of democracy, human rights, and individual freedoms.
 The prosecution urges the jury to consider the gravity of these charges and their implications for Guevara’s legacy.

 Defense's Case - Context and Revolution